CesiumGS/3d-tiles/README.md

 #### Will 3D Tiles replace KML?

 Conservatively, by the end of 2016, we believe 3D Tiles can replace KML.
 KML regions and network links are a clunky approach to streaming massive 3D geospatial datasets on the web.
-3D Tiles are built for the web and optimized for streaming; true hierarchical LOD is used, polygons do not need to be triangulated, and so on.
+3D Tiles are built for the web and optimized for streaming; true HLOD is used, polygons do not need to be triangulated, and so on.

 ### Technical Q&A